Exam Management Office

 School of Business

-Please note: You can find important and more detailed information on the registration procedure can be found in the CIM.
+Please note: You can find important and more detailed information on the registration procedure in the CIM.

 In general, students in full-time degree programs can withdraw exclusively on the CIM five weekdays before the exam phase if they do not wish to take the exam.

 In general, students in part-time degree programs can withdraw exclusively on the CIM five weekdays before the exam phase if they do not wish to take the exam.

 Weekdays are the days from Monday to Friday.
 Saturday, Sunday and public holidays are not considered weekdays.